 (905) 727-3178 x427

 Queen's University - Bachelor of Science University of Toronto - Bachelor of Education

-Robyn O’Hare joined the faculty in 2000 as a math and science teacher in the Middle School.
+Robyn O’Hare joined the faculty in 2000 as a math and science teacher in the Middle School but in recent years has begun teaching visual arts too.
+In September 2017, Robyn began implementing a new Experiential Outdoor program for Middle School students.
 She earned a B.Sc.(Hons.) in biology from Queen’s University and a B.Ed. from OISE, University of Toronto as a science specialist.
 Robyn has spent numerous summers as a tennis instructor and has worked for the World Wildlife Fund Canada.
 Robyn has done extensive field work and research in the area of avian behaviour and conservation.
-Outside of the classroom, Robyn helps run the Drama Club and she coaches the Middle School house league and U14 Tennis teams.
-Robyn lives in Newmarket with her husband, Ron, and their four children, Andrew, Sarah, Grace, and Eden.
+Outside of the classroom, Robyn leads the Drama Club and coaches the Middle School house league and U14 Tennis teams.
+Robyn lives in Newmarket with her husband, Ron, and their four children.